AuDigitalHealth/ci-fhir-r4/pages/_includes/intro.md

 This guide is divided into several pages which are listed at the top of each page in the menu bar.

 - [Home](index.html): This page provides the introduction and scope for this guide.
-- [Conformance](conformance.html): This page describes the set of rules to claim conformance to this guide including the expectations for must support elements in the ADHA profiles.
+- [Conformance](conformance.html): This page describes the set of rules to claim conformance to this guide including the expectations for must support elements in the profiles govered by this guide, referred to as ADHA (Australian Digital Health Agency) profiles.
 - [Guidance](guidance.html): This page provides guidance in using the profiles defined in this guide.
 - [Profiles and Extensions](profiles.html): This set of pages describes the profiles and extensions that are defined in this guide to exchange quality data.
 Each Profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarizes the supported search transactions for each Profile.
 Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation.
 - [Disclaimers](disclaimers.html): This page lists the licensing, copyright, and disclaimers under which this guide is issued.